Guatemala

 Guatemala is a country with deep Mayan roots and diverse geographic terrain.
 There are ancient pyramids, beaches with black volcanic sand, artisan markets, incredible vistas, colonial towns, and two active volcanoes, just for starters.

 If you’re headed to this incredible country and need to stay accessible, you’re in luck.
-Whether you’re exploring the capital city or hiking remote trails in the highland mountains, you can pretty much count on seeing four or five bars of signal on your phone everywhere you go.
+Whether you’re exploring the capital city or hiking remote trails in the highlands, you can pretty much count on seeing close to full signal on your phone everywhere you go.

 Companies

-• We recommend Tigo or Claro for most travelers
+• I recommend Tigo or Claro for most travelers who want a physical SIM

-There are three big players for prepaid SIMs in the country.
-Tigo has the best coverage, with Claro a close second.
+There were three big players for prepaid SIMs in the country, but since Movistar merged with Claro, you’ve now only got two options.
+Tigo has the best coverage and most customers, with Claro a close second.
 You can’t go wrong choosing either one.

 Tigo and Claro have comparably priced prepaid voice/text/data bundling options when you buy a SIM, and also commonly run specials to compete with one another.

-It’s worth spending some time finding the options that work for you, depending on your needs and length of visit.
+It’s worth spending some time finding the options that work for you, depending on how much data you think you’ll need, whether you care about calls and texts, and how long you’re in the country for.

 How to Buy a Prepaid SIM Card in Guatemala